-Using these basic building blocks and components, an information architecture plan can also be built for any particular organisation.
-Here is how;
+Using these basic building blocks and components, an information architecture plan can also be built for any particular organization, Here is how.

 The building blocks are:

-The organisations can use a combination or all of these building blocks to create features that the end-users can use.
+Organizations can use a combination of all of these building blocks to create features that the end-users can use.
 These features can be:

 Once the fundamental components are laid in a need-based feature setup, the experience factor can give the finishing touches.
-This includes understanding and knowing what suits the organisation best, what to keep and what to eliminate.
+This includes understanding and knowing what suits the organization best, what to keep, and what to eliminate.

 These components and building blocks have been added over several years with the evolution of Sharepoint into a robust framework.

-The next version of Sharepoint was released in the year 2010 wherein the terms metadata, store and navigation system were actually put into the process.
+The next version of Sharepoint was released in the year 2010 wherein the terms metadata, store, and navigation system was actually put into the process.
 There were social features in this version like “I LIKE IT” and “TAG & NOTES” were introduced in this version to broadcast any relevant data.

 In the most recent version Sharepoint 2019 and Sharepoint Enterprise 2019 most up to date, features have been added.
 These include improved user experience, infrastructural enhancements, OneDrive, Team Site improvement.
 This version also supports advanced business communications and business processes.